Post call analytics for your contact center with Amazon language AI services

 Contact Lens for Amazon Connect provides call transcriptions with rich analytics capabilities that can provide these kinds of insights, but you may not currently be using Amazon Connect.
 You need a solution that works with your existing contact center call recordings.

-Amazon Machine Learning (ML) services like Amazon Transcribe Call Analytics and Amazon Comprehend provide feature-rich APIs that you can use to transcribe and extract insights from your contact center audio recordings at scale.
+Amazon AI services like Amazon Transcribe Call Analytics and Amazon Comprehend provide feature-rich APIs that you can use to transcribe and extract insights from your contact center audio recordings at scale.
 Although you could build your own custom call analytics solution using these services, that requires time and resources.
-In this post, we introduce our new sample solution for post call analytics.
+In this post, we discuss our sample solution for post call analytics.

 PCA currently supports the following features: